icyleaf/halite/README.md

 ### Logging

 By default, the Halite does not enable logging on each request.
-You can enable per operation timeouts by configuring them through the chaining API.
+You can enable per operation logging by configuring them through the chaining API.

+It only logging the request behavior, if you want logging response behavior, set `response` argument to `true` in `logger` chaining method.

+And it not output the full body with binary type MIME types, please review it [here](https://github.com/icyleaf/halite/blob/master/src/halite/loggers/common_logger.cr#L79).

 #### Log request only